28th PMPC Star Awards for Movies

 The 28th Star Awards for Movies by the Philippine Movie Press Club (PMPC), honored the best Filipino films of 2011.
 The ceremony took place on March 14, 2012, at the Meralco Theater in Ortigas, Pasig.

 The PMPC Star Awards for Movies was hosted by KC Concepcion, Derek Ramsay, Aga Muhlach and Anne Curtis.
 Manila Kingpin: The Asiong Salonga Story bagged 8 awards including "Movie of the Year" while In The Name of Love won 5 awards.

 The event was televised at ABS-CBN's Sunday Best on March 18, 2012.

 Winners and nominees

+The following are the nominations for the 28th PMPC Star Awards for Movies, covering films released in 2011.